Medium Box USPS Flat Rate: Sizes, Price & Guide (2026)

 Common Use Cases

-• Heavy Items: Mailing dense objects like tools, auto parts, or lots of books can be very cost effective.
-For a heavier‑weight comparison, see is UPS or USPS cheaper for 50 lb?
+- Heavy Items: Mailing dense objects like tools, auto parts, or stacks of books.
+For a heavier weight comparison, see is UPS or USPS cheaper for 50 lbs?

-• Flat Rate is often cheaper for: Heavy items (generally over 2-3 pounds) traveling a long distance (across multiple shipping zones).
+- Use medium flat rate when your package is heavy (generally over 3 pounds) and traveling a long distance (across multiple zones).

 Included Perks: Tracking and Insurance